aws-samples/reinvent2021-aim408-high-performance-cost-effective-model-deployment-amazon-sagemaker/README.md

 If you are using an Amazon Virtual Private Cloud (VPC), configure the VPC with at least two Subnets, each in a different Availability Zone.
 If an outage occurs or an instance fails, Amazon SageMaker automatically attempts to distribute your instances across Availability Zones.

 ## Autoscaling
 The benchmarking above is conducted based on single instance performance.
 We can treat that as a baseline performance and start scaling out the load and the number of instances.
-We can also apply Autoscaling policy to the endpoint any time, as shown in Autoscaling section in the [notebook](./churn-model-training-hosting.ipynb).
+We can also apply Autoscaling policy to the endpoint any time, as shown in *(Optional) Enable autoscaling* section in the [notebook](./churn-model-training-hosting.ipynb).
 Then you should conduct the load testing again to verify that the load would indeed trigger the Autoscaling policy and that the policy is appropriate to the load under the experimentation, in addition to the measuring the endpoint performance.

 ## Cleaning up
 You are reaching the end of the demo.
 After the demo, please delete all the SageMaker endpoints (last step in the [notebook](./churn-model-training-hosting.ipynb)) and resources created by the CloudFormation stack from the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks) and Cloud9 instance to avoid incurring unnecessary cost.